utterly baffled ?

 Modellers with some knowledge of trackwork but with little or no experience of computer drawing software usually find it fairly easy to grasp the basics of Templot, and soon begin printing templates and drawing track plans.

-Templot is a construction template generator for model trackwork.
+Templot is a construction template generator for hand-built model trackwork.

 The important point to understand is that Templot does the actual drawing work, not you.
 For example, your first instinct might be to draw a wavy line on the screen with the mouse, in the hope that it might somehow be converted into a length of track.
 This is not the way that Templot works.